2023-09-29 03:44:26

 Domestic travel is also expected to boost demand, with data from flight app Umetrip showing the average number of daily flights booked is a fifth higher than for Golden Week in 2019, pre-COVID.

-Chinese factory activity likely stabilized in September, a Archyde.com poll showed, adding to a raft of indicators suggesting the world’s second-largest economy has started to stabilize, which could further support demand.
+Chinese factory activity likely stabilized in September, a Archyde.com poll showed, adding to a raft of indicators suggesting the world’s second-largest economy has started to stabilize, which might further support demand.
 Official data is expected on Saturday.

 The U.S. economy maintained a fairly solid pace of growth in the second quarter and activity appears to have accelerated this quarter, according to data released Thursday, indicating that strong fuel demand may continue.